 - Loans made to vendors or received from clients

-Please, make sure that you understand the difference between CFO and CFI.
-The purchase of debt or equity instruments, as well as the sale of such instruments, are indeed reported as investing activities.
-However, the income related to these instruments, in the form of interest or dividends received, is reported as an operating activity.
+It’s essential to understand the difference between CFO and CFI.
+The purchase and sale of debt or equity instruments are indeed reported as investing activities.
+But the income related to these instruments—in the form of interest or dividends received—is an operating activity in the Statement of Cash Flows.
 The same goes for interest paid.
-In fact, IFRS And US GAAP treat some of these items separately.
+[The International Financial Reporting Standards (IFRS) and the US Generally Accepted Accounting Principles (GAAP) treat some of these items separately.]

 These refer to the share of cash transactions that affect a company’s capital structure.
-Typical cash flows from financing activities are:
+Typical cash flows from financing activities include: